Can breast cancer be prevented?

 There is no sure way to prevent breast cancer.
 But there are things all women can do that might reduce their risk and help increase the odds that if cancer does occur, it is found at an early, more treatable stage.

-Lowering your risk: You can lower your risk of breast cancer by changing those risk factors that are under your control.
-Body weight, physical activity, and diet have all been linked to breast cancer, so these might be areas where you can take action.
+You can lower your risk of breast cancer by changing those risk factors that are under your control.
+Body weight, physical activity, and diet have all been linked to breast cancer, so these might be areas where you can do something.

 At this time, the best advice about diet and activity to possibly reduce the risk of breast cancer is to: